fstihler/Agentic-3D/README.md

     cd agentic3d/agentic3d
     ```

-2. Build virtual environment and install dependencies:
+2. Poetry will build a virtual environment and install dependencies in that virtual environment:
     ```bash
     poetry install
     ```